-Squinting when trying to read fine print, holding the newspaper further and further away from your face, avoiding labels on products when shopping — sound familiar?
+Squinting when trying to read fine print, holding the newspaper farther and farther away from your face, avoiding labels on products when shopping — sound familiar?

-To anyone who’s suffering from presbyopia, the condition which describes the loss of quality in near vision that typically occurs in your mid-forties, these symptoms will be all too familiar.
+To anyone who’s suffering from presbyopia, the term for loss of near focusing ability that typically occurs in your mid-forties, these symptoms may sound all too familiar.

 Finally, a solution to improved reading vision

-Of course, as we have not yet discovered how to halt and reverse the ageing process, presbyopia does continue to progress over time, altering your prescription and limiting your vision further.
-With that being said, many blended vision patients will never have to pick up a pair of glasses or contacts again, experiencing years or even decades of clear, high-quality vision.
+Of course, as we have not discovered how to halt or reverse the ageing process, presbyopia will continue to progress, so some patients may need to have a retreatment years later to “fine tune” the vision.
+With that being said, many patients will never have to pick up a pair of glasses or contacts again, experiencing years or even decades of clear, high-quality vision.